scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

     }

-That is, we fail to reject the null hypothesis at the :math:`\alpha=0.05` level (two-tailed test for independent groups).
+That is, we fail to reject the null hypothesis at the :math:`\alpha=0.05` level using Student's test for independent groups.
 However, if we switch to a robust analogue of the t-test, one that utilizes bootstrapping and trimmed means, we can indeed reject the null hypothesis.
 Here are the corresponding results from Hypothesize's :code:`yuenbt` test